The 4 BEST Night Tours in Tokyo, JapanĀ

 4. Sumo Show with Hot Pot Dinner (Best Entertainment!)

-I feel like the name of this tour sells itself, but just in case you need any more convincing I’ll break down all of the fascinating and tasty details of this dinner with a sumo show.
+I feel like the name of this tour sells itself, but just in case you need any more convincing, I’ll break down all of the fascinating and tasty details of this dinner with a sumo show.
 If you’re at all curious about what an evening like this is all about, don’t hesitate to book this tour.
 It was one of our favorites that we did in Tokyo!

 With origins that go back over 1,000 years, sumo wrestling is still a large part of Japan’s culture.
 We loved that right from the moment we stepped into the building, the hosts and wrestlers themselves made us feel at home.
-It was never too serious and we had plenty of laughs throughout the night.
+It was never too serious, and we had plenty of laughs throughout the night.
 If you’re traveling with kids, this tour is a fantastic way to spend the evening.

-The highlight is the wrestlers demonstrating their martial art and learning about the training that goes into doing it.
+The highlight is the wrestlers demonstrating their martial arts and learning about the training that goes into doing it.
 You can even go into the ring and go toe to toe with a sumo wrestler if you dare!
 It’s lighthearted and an absolute blast.

 Accompanying all of this is the delicious hot pot dinner made by former sumo wrestlers.
-It’s all you can eat and they offer chicken and vegan options.
-We definitely ate a ton of the chicken hot pot and if it wasn’t for the show ending, we would have left looking like wrestlers ourselves!
+It’s all you can eat, and they offer chicken and vegan options.
+We definitely ate a ton of the chicken hot pot, and if it wasn’t for the show ending, we would have left looking like wrestlers ourselves!

 All in all, this tour was so unique from anything else we have done in Japan and a must-do experience.